Goldman lifts Itau Unibanco Holding S.A. [ITUB] price estimate. Who else is bullish?

 Goldman have made an estimate for Itau Unibanco Holding S.A. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on June 15, 2020.
 The new note on the price target was released on April 06, 2020, representing the official price target for Itau Unibanco Holding S.A. stock.

 Itau Unibanco Holding S.A.
-[ITUB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.43.
-With this latest performance, ITUB shares dropped by -6.00% in over the last four-week period, additionally plugging by 10.61% over the last 6 months – not to mention a drop of -10.94% in the past year of trading.
+[ITUB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.95.
+With this latest performance, ITUB shares dropped by -0.58% in over the last four-week period, additionally plugging by 20.74% over the last 6 months – not to mention a rise of 17.15% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Itau Unibanco Holding S.A.
 [ITUB] shares currently have an operating margin of +7.25.
 Itau Unibanco Holding S.A.’s Net Margin is presently recorded at +9.84.